If you have M.E. or care for someone who has M.E., you may be entitled to claim benefits.

 Action for M.E. produces a range of factsheets about benefits available, including detailed information on completing application forms and attending assessments.
 You can find these on our welfare benefits page.

-We also run a free Welfare Advice and Support Service that offers free confidential advice on welfare benefits, disability discrimination and employment issues over the phone.
+We also run a free Welfare Advice and Support Service that offers free confidential advice on welfare benefits over the phone for people affected by M.E..
 The service is open from 10am to 12.30pm and 2pm to 5.30pm on Wednesdays and Thursdays, and from 2pm to 5pm on Fridays and can be accessed by calling 0800 138 6544 (this number is free to call from landlines and some mobile phone networks).
 Please note that we only have one welfare rights adviser so if you can't get through straight away, someone else is likely receiving help.

 The service can also be contacted by email but please bear in mind that emails will only be picked up on Wednesdays, Thursdays and Fridays.
 We aim to reply to all emails within three working days.